Createdd/Writing/articles/VotingApp.md

 - enable `historyApiFallback: true` on your webpack dev server to allow proper routing with react router
 - add state and it's management to the components
 - realize that Redux might be a good next step

+#### Add Redux

+The [Principles](http://redux.js.org/docs/introduction/ThreePrinciples.html) of Redux are:
+- Single source of truth
+- State is read-only
+- Changes are made with pure functions

+Keep in mind, that local state doesn't need to take part in Redux when it's state isn't used by other components.